Proficiency, Placement, and FAQs

 Portuguese Placement Exam

 The Portuguese placement test is conducted at the beginning of the Fall semester, usually 2 days before classes start.
 It consists of 3 parts: grammar, reading comprehension, and a short interview.
-Questions about the exam can be directed to Dr. Vivaldo Santos, Director of the Portuguese Language Program.
+Questions about the exam can be directed to Dr. Vivaldo Santos, Director of Portuguese Studies.

 PORTUGUESE PROFICIENCY EXAM